 No, unfortunately not.
-Our office is now closed to customers although all our team are working from home and are available 8.30am – 5.30pm Monday to Thursday and 8.30am to 5pm on Friday.
+Our office is closed to customers although all of our team are working remotely and are available as usual 8.30am – 5.30pm Monday to Thursday and 8.30am to 5pm on Friday.
 Please contact us by calling 01223 315036 or emailing firstname.lastname@example.org

 Will HHS employees still visit my home?

-We are no longer undertaking home visits and we are minimising all face to face contact to provide essential services only.
+We are not currently undertaking home visits unless there is a health and safety emergency, an essential repair or a property compliance safety check to complete.
+We have minimised all face to face contact to provide essential services only.
 This is to protect your health and well-being and that of our people.

-The letting of a home to a new tenant may also be undertaken, but this is with prior agreement and in exceptional circumstances.
-There may be different actions we need you to take to minimise contact and we will explain what is required beforehand.
+The letting of a home to a new tenant may also be undertaken, but this is with prior agreement and in exceptional circumstances only at this time.
+There will be different actions we need you to take to minimise contact and we will explain what is required beforehand.

 Do I still have to pay my rent?
 I have heard landlords can grant a ‘rent holiday’?